 For ultimate success, the functions of leadership and management are dependent.
 Businesses should organize and staff understanding this dependency.

-Now you have a summary of everything I wish I would have know when I started my first leadership position.
+Now you have a summary of everything I wish I would have known when I started my first leadership position.
 I failed because I didn’t understand the difference between leadership and management much less know when to lead vs manage.